 Margins are sufficient for the moment.
-The slight decreasing slope in SB1 (BB) for all pixels is linked to the instrument transmission evolution already mentioned in §4.5.3.1.
+The slight decreasing slope in SB1 (BB) for all pixels is linked to the instrument transmission evolution already mentioned in §4.5.4.1.

 The radiometric performances of IASI are nominal and stable.
-An extrapolation of the current calibration ratio leads to a rough date for the next decontamination in March 2014.
-Scan mirror reflectivity was updated in May 2013.
-The next update is not foreseen before mid 2014.
+The next decontamination is scheduled in September 2014.
+Scan mirror reflectivity was updated in September 2013 with July 2013 data.
+The next update is scheduled in June 2014.